robertduplock/scifibooks.club/content/en/blog/ebooks-v-print-books-which-do-you-prefer.md

 ![](/uploads/felipepelaquim-c7wtop8gsne-unsplash.jpg)

 Firstly, why did I choose a Kobo over an Amazon Kindle?
 Because I despise the idea of lining Jeff Bezos' pockets with any of my hard-earned dollars.
 As simple as that.
-But the Kobo had some other advantages too: easy sideloading of download epubs, Overdrive support for borrowing ebooks from a public library, and a screen light that[ transitions out the blues](https://help.kobo.com/hc/en-us/articles/360017481174-Adjust-ComfortLight-PRO-on-your-Kobo-eReader) as it approaches evening, which can help you get a better night's sleep (I think the Kindle has since copied this feature).
+But the Kobo had some other advantages too: easy sideloading of epubs, Overdrive support for borrowing ebooks from a public library, and a screen light that[ transitions out the blues](https://help.kobo.com/hc/en-us/articles/360017481174-Adjust-ComfortLight-PRO-on-your-Kobo-eReader) as it approaches evening, which can help you get a better night's sleep (I think the Kindle has since copied this feature).

-(I should note that the Amazon Kindle Store does have a slightly more extensive collection of ebooks — particularly older books.
+(In the interest of fairness — I should note that the Amazon Kindle Store does have a slightly more extensive collection of ebooks — particularly older books.
 E.g. _Lucifer's Hammer_ by Niven and Pournelle is not available on the Kobo store whatsoever, but it is on the Kindle).

 But actually, a couple of years on, the biggest reason why I have stuck with mainly reading ebooks on my Kobo is simply this: you can get virtually any book you want instantly, and often cheaper than buying it in print.
 The second reason is the Kobo is so light in hand; it's very comfortable to read on it.
-The third reason is that I like my font size to be a bit bigger than the average paperback novel.
+The third reason is that I like my font size to be a bit bigger than the average paperback novel, and ebooks allow you to adjust the font size to your liking.

 All in all, I've drunk the ebook kool-aid.

-I rarely sideload epubs because very few publishers sell DRM free downloads of their books.
+Initially, I thought the Kobo's support for transferring your own epub files was a big plus.
+However, it turns out I rarely sideload epubs because very few publishers sell DRM free downloads of their books.
 Instead, you have to buy it through an online store, such as Kobo, Amazon, Google Books or Apple Books.
-Once you buy a book through a store, you can only read it through one of their apps or devices.
+Once you buy a book through a store, you can only read it on one of their apps or devices.
 So buyer beware, you're Kobo books can only be read on a Kobo or via the Kobo app.

 {{< pullout >}}
 Reading a print book still brings me a lot of pleasure, and it's nice to mix things up once in a while.
 {{< /pullout >}}

-Also, my local library does support Overdrive (not all do!), but its range of ebooks is poor.
-I read mostly sci-fi, and they have virtually no sci-fi books on offer.

-Why not simply read ebooks on my iPad? — you may ask.
+At this point, you might ask: why not simply read ebooks on my iPad?
 Ebook readers such as the Kobo and Kindle use a unique e-ink screen, mimicking actual paper.
 An iPad emits light out towards your eye.
 An e-ink screen requires light to shine onto it — just like real paper.
 Yes, they have screen lights, but these are designed to imitate a reading lamp rather than an eye-burning LCD.

 Occasionally, I do go back to a print book.
 For example, I found a secondhand copy of Peter F. Hamilton's _Pandora's Star_.
 There is something very satisfying about digging into a weighty tome, feeling the physical pages turn on an epic adventure.
 Also, I like having a bookshelf.
 It's lovely to see a shelf or two packed with books.
 And since my library has a better print collection than ebook collection, I will sometimes borrow a physical book.